Bengaluru FC announce partnership with Scottish giants Rangers FC | Goal.com

 Speaking at the launch of the partnership, Mandar Tamhane, CEO, Bengaluru FC said, “It is a matter of pride for us to be partnering with Rangers FC – a club that is laden with history and is one of the top football brands globally.”

 “The partnership is based on an exchange of knowledge and services, one that we are looking to make the most of.
 Bengaluru FC’s endeavour has been to help grow Indian football and our association with Rangers is a big step in that direction.
-We are excited about the development our academy, Soccer Schools and grassroots programmes will be exposed to, in the coming years.
+We are excited about the development of our academy, soccer schools and grassroots programmes in the coming years.
 There is also the prospect of our first team visiting and playing a game at the Ibrox, which is something we are looking forward to.
 We are certain of the success of this partnership.”